 Low slung units (lowboy, car carrier, moving van, possum-belly livestock trailer).
+Single-axle tractor pulling a long trailer with its

 Single-axle tractor pulling a long trailer with its landing gear set to accommodate a tandem-axle tractor.

 If for any reason you get stuck on the tracks, get out of the vehicle and away from the tracks.
 Check signposts or signal housing at the crossing for emergency notification information.
 Call 911 or other emergency number.
 Give the location of the crossing using all identifiable landmarks, especially the DOT number, if posted.